stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 ## Branch Features

 ### Bonus Spells
-You learn the *Guidance* cantrip.
-If you already know that cantrip you may learn another cantrip of your choice from the disciple spell list.
-Additionally, you gain the following spells once you can cast spells of that level.
+You gain the following spells once you can cast spells of that level.
 Once you gain a circle spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.

 If you have an branch spell that doesn’t appear on the divine spell list, that spell is nevertheless a divine spell for you.